 CAST has developed an integrated, data driven strategy to reduce the commercial aviation fatality risk in the United States.
+It currently uses 76 safety enhancements to improve safety.
 A reduction in the worldwide accident rate is also a long-term goal of CAST.